-After Bariatric Surgery, Post-Operative Counseling Can Help Improve Long-Term Results
+After Bariatric Weight Loss Surgery, Counseling Can Help Improve Results

 Weight loss doesn’t happen instantaneously after bariatric surgery.
 For meaningful, long-term results, patients need to make a conscious effort to follow a healthful diet, control their portions, stay physically active, and be mindful of their stress levels and emotions.
 And, when it comes to significant weight loss, accountability and encouragement are important as well.
 With the proper combination of consistency, dedication, and support, it’s more than possible for patients to reach their goals.